-The client discovers a DHCP server by broadcasting a discover message to the limited broadcast address (255.255.255.255) on the local subnet.
+The DHCP client discovers a DHCP server by broadcasting a discover message to the limited broadcast address (255.255.255.255) on the local subnet.
 If a router is present and configured to behave as a BOOTP relay agent, the request is passed to other DHCP servers on different subnets.
-The client's broadcast includes its unique ID, which, in the DHCP implementation in Oracle Solaris, is derived from the client's Media Access Control (MAC) address.
+The client's broadcast includes its unique ID, which in the DHCP implementation in Oracle Solaris is derived from the client's Media Access Control (MAC) address.

 DHCP servers that receive the discover message can determine the client's network by looking at the following information:

-Which network interface did the request come in on?
-The server determines either that the client is on the network to which the interface is connected, or that the client is using a BOOTP relay agent connected to that network.
+The network interface on which the request came in.
+The DHCP server determines whether the DHCP client is on the network to which the interface is connected or is using a BOOTP relay agent connected to that network.

-Does the request include the IP address of a BOOTP relay agent?
+Whether the request include the IP address of a BOOTP relay agent.
 When a request passes through a relay agent, the relay agent inserts its address in the request header.
-When the server detects a relay agent address, the server knows that the network portion of the address indicates the client's network address because the relay agent must be connected to the client's network.
+When the DHCP server detects a relay agent address, the server knows that the network portion of the address indicates the DHCP client's network address because the relay agent must be connected to the client's network.

-After the DHCP servers determine the client's network, each server selects an appropriate IP address and verifies that the address is not already in use.
-The DHCP servers then respond to the client by broadcasting an offer message.
-The offer message includes the selected IP address and information about services that can be configured for the client.
-Each server temporarily reserves the offered IP address until the client determines whether to use the IP address.
+After the DHCP servers determine the DHCP client's network, each server selects an appropriate IP address and verifies that the address is not already in use.
+The DHCP servers then respond to the DHCP client by broadcasting an offer message, which includes the selected IP address and information about services that can be configured for the client.
+Each server temporarily reserves the offered IP address until the client indicates whether it will use the IP address.

-The client selects the best offer, based on the number and type of services offered.
-The client broadcasts a request that specifies the IP address of the server that made the best offer.
-The broadcast ensures that all the responding DHCP servers know that the client has chosen a server.
+The DHCP client selects the best offer based on the number and type of services offered and broadcasts a request that specifies the IP address of the DHCP server that made the best offer.
+The broadcast indicates to all the responding DHCP servers that the client has chosen a server.
 The servers that are not chosen can cancel the reservations for the IP addresses that they had offered.

-The selected server allocates the IP address for the client and stores the information in the DHCP data store.
+The selected DHCP server allocates the IP address for the DHCP client and stores the information in the DHCP configuration files.
 The server also sends an acknowledgement message (ACK) to the client.
 The acknowledgement message contains the network configuration parameters for the client.
 The client uses the ping utility to test the IP address to make sure no other system is using it.
 The client then continues to join the network.

-The client monitors the lease time.
-When a set period of time has elapsed, the client sends a new message to the chosen server to increase the lease time.
+The DHCP client monitors the lease time.
+When a set period of time has elapsed, the client sends a new message to the chosen DHCP server to increase the lease time.